pygaurav/Python_Course_CheckPoint_1/README.md

  - **delete_post** which will accept post_id as a argument, and delete that dictionary of the respective post_id.

- - Call the following functions
+ - The following function calls are already written for you, please call them respectively and verify the expected output.

 	 - create_post
 	 - create_post